 Attention: Recruiting Division

 Thank you for your interest in a position with the Brattleboro Police Department.
-The Brattleboro Police Department offers a multi-step police officer salary range between $35,152 and $52,624 as of July 1, 2014.
-Membership in the International Brotherhood of Police Officers is required after one year of service.
+The Brattleboro Police Department offers a multi-step police officer salary range between $35,672 and $53,414 as of January 1, 2015.
+Membership in the New England Police Benevolent Association is required after one year of service.
 Applicants must be at lest 20 years old and willing to commit to rigorous residential training at the Vermont Police Academy.
 All uniforms, weapons, and equipment are provided.
 Brattleboro offers a generous benefits package.
 Brattleboro participates in the Vermont State Retirement Plan D, which equates to 50% pay after 20 years of service and age 50.
 Benefits include paid holidays, vacation, and sick time.

 We encourage everyone with a strong interest in serving our community to consider a career with the Brattleboro Police Department.